 - Proof of English proficiency at level CERF B or International English Language Testing System Level 6 or 6+ for those whose mother tongue is not English or for those who need a Tier 4 (General) visa.

 - Photocopy of the passport pages containing personal information such as nationality etc.

 - Application fee £50.
 Please pay using the lbc.ac.uk/make a payment link on the website.
 Click the Rabbinic and Academic Award Registration fee tab in the menu.

 Prospective students who wish to receive accreditation of prior learning (AP(E)L) are asked to state this in their application.
 An AP(E)L form will then be sent to them.
 This will enable the Collaborative Programme Accreditation Board to determine whether credit can be recognised for specific modules (for more information click here).

 An acknowledgement of receipt of the documents will be sent to prospective students.

 Prospective students may be invited to an interview with the Admissions Team or may be interviewed on Skype.
 An interview may not be necessary in every case.
-All Rabbinic students participate in a three-day interview process which takes place in February.
+All Rabbinic students participate in a four-day interview process which takes place in February/March.

-The Admissions Team/Board makes a decision as to the suitability of prospective students based on the application forms and any interviews that have taken place.
+The Admissions Team/Board makes a decision as to the suitability of prospective students based on the application form, references and any interviews that have taken place.